benhardy/braintree-scala/README.md

 4. No external dependencies other than the language [done, carried through from original java]
    - apache.commons.codec is vendored in with this
    - side effect is using Calendar for dates
+   - considering making a forked that uses more normal dependency management and Joda Time

 4. Take advantage of Scala native XML support (TODO)
    - so far have only done this to a limited extent